The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm: If Successful: Implications for Faithful World Models

 \subsection{Achieving True CVR Capability via Monolithic Paradigm}

-Success looks like the mastery of Compositional Visual Reasoning through the Monolithic Paradigm.
-By enforcing SSC constraints during the training loop, the KDD community will forge monolithic architectures where visual and textual data share a mathematically symmetric latent space.
-We will prove that the monolithic paradigm wasn't fundamentally corrupt; rather, the historical reliance on metrics like accuracy and unconstrained, ablative training data was blinding it.
+A successful outcome would be reliable compositional visual reasoning within the monolithic paradigm.
+By enforcing SSC constraints during the training loop, monolithic architectures may be designed such that visual and textual representations share a more symmetric latent space.
+This would suggest the monolithic paradigm is not inherently flawed; rather, the historical reliance on metrics like accuracy and unconstrained, ablative training data was blinding it.